thehapyone/Platooning-Robot/README.md

 # Platooning-Robot [![MIT License](https://img.shields.io/github/license/mashape/apistatus.svg)](https://github.com/thehapyone/Platooning-Robot/blob/master/LICENSE)
-This project is all about the quest of building a platooning capable robot.
+This project is all about the quest of building a platooning capable robot and with the ability to teraform as well.
 Aside being a platooning robot, it is capable of other things.

 The repository contains codes that can be used for some of the following applications:
 * Robot Platooning: